 Best Ski Resorts for Terrain Parks

-For terrain parks and freestyle skiing, Park City Mountain, Whistler Blackcomb, and Breckenridge lead a curated list.
+For terrain parks and freestyle skiing, Park City Mountain, Portes du Soleil, and Whistler Blackcomb lead a curated list.
 Each one runs a long-standing, well-maintained park program with multiple progression lines, from mini features for beginners up to pro-spec jumps and pipes.
 Full list below.

 The largest ski resort in the US, offering enormous terrain variety and easy access from Salt Lake City.